Creating a fairer Britain

 Guidance for workers about their rights under the Equality Act 2010

-If you believe you have been discriminated in a work situation, find out what you your options are.
+If you believe you have been discriminated in a work situation, find out what your options are.

 Guidance for service users about their rights under the Equality Act 2010